Jane F. Barry

 Jane Barry (born 15 September 1966, Boston, United States) is an American international women's rights author and the Linksbridge Foundation's Executive Director living on Bainbridge Island, Washington, United States.

-Personal details

-Jane is married and has one daughter, Juliette, and one son, Sam.

 Early career

 Barry studied Soviet Studies at Middlebury College, Vermont before moving to California and working on Soviet-American co-operation issues as part of the emerging citizen diplomacy movement, with organisations including the Esalen Institute Soviet-American Exchange Program; just as the Iron Curtain began to fall.

 She worked in the former Soviet Union between 1989 and 1994, taking part in counter-demonstrations to the attempted 1991 coup d'etat against Mikhail Gorbachev and in support of democracy; being one of the first foreigners to join the human shield outside the Moscow White House.

 Humanitarian work

 In 1991, she joined CARE USA, working in Russia on HIV/AIDS issues and other former Soviet republics including Tajikistan and Georgia during their break-away conflicts.

 In 1995, CARE USA posted her to Rwanda to work in the aftermath of the 1994 Rwandan genocide.

 From 1995 to 1998, Barry worked in Bosnia and Liberia for CARE before leaving the organisation to become an independent consultant.